azhuge233/SteamDB-FreeGames/README.md

 ## Usage

-Fill your bot TOKEN and your account ID to the "TOKEN" and "CHAT_ID" variable in the app.py file, then run
+Fill your bot TOKEN and your account ID to CONFIG field in the app.py file, then run

 ```shell
 python3 app.py